Stoke Park, Buckinghamshire: The mansion

-The main building is a Georgian era mansion located at the centre of the 300 acre of parkland.
+The main building is a Georgian era mansion located at the centre of the 300 acre of parkland completed in 1788.
 The architecture of the United States Capitol, Washington D.C., which was built later, bears some resemblance to the mansion.

 The pavilion

 Opened in 2008, the pavilion building has a health and beauty spa, swimming pool, fitness studio, gym and bedrooms and suites on the first and second floors.

 Golf

 Stoke Park's 27 hole championship golf course was designed by Harry Colt in 1908.
 It was opened in July 1909 and received immediate acclaim:

 Stoke Park is considered one of the "Top 100 Courses in England".
+It has hosted many notable tournaments, including the News of the World Match Play in 1928 and 1937, the Lotus Tournament in 1946, the Penfold Tournament in 1947, and the Agfa-Gevaert Tournament between 1963 and 1971.

 The Boodles tennis challenge

 Stoke Park is the host of the annual Boodles Challenge, hosted the week prior to the Championships at Wimbledon.
 Playing on Stoke Park's grass courts, the world's best men have competed for the Boodles trophy since 2002, including Novak Djokovic, Andy Murray, Andy Roddick, Nikolay Davydenko and Juan Martín del Potro.